Gymnastic rings are one of the best pieces of equipment you can own. You can create a ton of workouts from the comfort of your own home.

 If you’ve already googled gymnastic rings I’m sure that you noticed a few different types that you can buy.
 Even if you didn’t “google-it” just yet there’s a good chance you will and might be wondering what the differences are between the various rings you can buy.

 Wooden rings are usually best for grip as they will absorb moisture.
 Plastic and metal rings repeal sweat/moisture which can make them a bit slippery at times.
 There are ways around this by using chalk, tape, or even pine tar.
-However, chalk and pine tar can get a bit messy and cleaning up is the last thing I want to do when I’m done with a hard workout.
+However, chalk and pine tar can get a bit messy.
 Taping your rings works well but in my experience creates more friction and can lead to blisters or your hands ripping.

 They’re usually a little on the light side which makes them great for travel but can also make them feel a little less substantial while in your hands.
 If you really like to feel secure then metal rings would be your best bet.
 However, the extra weight with the metal rings can make them a bit dangerous.
 Because they will be moving around you may have to dodge them like Neo from the matrix in order to avoid getting hit by them.